LTUC/amman-prep-d14/Class-06/facilitator/README.md

 ## Loops

-- How to run the same code over and over again ?
+- How to run the same code over and over again?
 For example, Print your name 100 times.
 - Loops are a way to repeat the same code multiple times.

 ### The "for" statement